 We live in a day and age where nearly everything requires steady, reliable Internet connectivity.
 This movement, commonly known as the Internet of Things (IoT), has far-reaching implications into all of our lives.
 At ever-increasing rates, everyday businesses are evolving their product lines to incorporate the many benefits of Internet connectivity.
-Through this process, there are unavoidable pain points that need to be addressed and solved.

 What is a Managed Wireless Service?